SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 Limit: 1 + RES /30

 Effects:
-You regenerate 1 point of Vitality per rank each Initiative Count, and twice that amount of HP.
+You regenerate 1 point of Vitality per rank each Initiative Count.
+If you are missing HP you instead heal twice that amount of HP.

 In a given day, you can only heal your maximums of each.
 Thus, if you had 1000 Vitality you could only regenerate 1000 Vitality in a given day.
-Finally, you divide the total healing time necessary to recovery from any wound that doesn't involve injured bones by 1+(0.5 * rank).
-Medical attention cannot reduce it further; however, you can recover as if you had medical attention, even if you do not, thanks to your regeneration.
+Finally, you divide the total healing time necessary to recovery from any wound that doesn't involve injured bones by 1\+(0.5 \* rank).
+Medical attention cannot reduce it further; however, you can always recover as if you were in the hospital, even if you are not.

 ### **Organ Mobility**